Critical Fumble Deck

 Note: If you use these tips, please take photos and send ‘em our way.
 We love to see what other gamers are up to in their creative construction and use of terrain.

-Posted in Miniatures and tagged Terrain by Adam A. Thompson with .
+Posted in Miniatures and tagged by with no comments yet.

 I recently ran a group through an encounter involving a lich, and found them grossly underpowered.
 Their lack of a melee attack renders them weak in the face of a single 15th lvl fighter, let alone a full party.
 To make up for this likely accidental shortcoming, here are some powers that beef up the 4e lich.